Kirstinbosch/music-metadata-enrichment/README.md

 # 🎧 Spotify Playlist Data Enrichment with Audio Features

-I pulled playlists four  from the Spotify API curated by music labels and enriched them with additional audio features.
+I pulled four little playlists from the Spotify API curated by music labels and enriched them with additional audio features.

 ## 📌 Project Summary
 - ✅ Loaded data from 4 Spotify playlists containing tracks with: